Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Results

 \section{Results}

 The evaluation of the self-supervised learning approach is divided into two parts: linear probing performance and fine-tuning results.
 The linear probing experiments are intended to provide a measure of the quality of the learned image representations produced by the pre-trained encoder in isolation (i.e., without any deep segmentation heads or fine-tuning).
-As shown in Figure \ref{fig:probing_metrics}, using the embeddings from a ResNet-101 model pre-trained using BYOL as input to a linear classifier yielded substantial improvements in macro F1 score over a classifier that used embeddings from a model pre-trained only on ImageNet.
-The smallest training dataset size of \(N_\text{train} = 250\) exhibited the largest improvement in macro F1 score, with the BYOL pre-trained model achieving a macro F1 score of \num{52.50}\% compared to \num{33.17}\% for the ImageNet pre-trained model, an improvement of \num{19.32}\%.
-The embedding model where BYOL pre-training was initialized with ImageNet weights performed marginally worse than the model that began BYOL pre-training with random weights: the average increase in macro F1 score over the ImageNet pre-trained model was \num{15.44}\% for the BYOL model with random initialization, compared to \num{14.87}\% for the BYOL model with ImageNet initialization.
+As shown in Figure~\ref{fig:probing_metrics}, using the embeddings from a ResNet-101 model pre-trained using BYOL only as input to a linear classifier yielded an average 15.44\% improvement in macro F1 score over a classifier that used embeddings from a model pre-trained only on ImageNet, which outperformed the models pre-trained only with MoCoV2 in terms of macro F1 score by 23.48\% on average.
+This indicates that the BYOL successfully enabled a model to learn to extract features that are linearly separable with regard to land cover classification without the need for ImageNet initialization, while MoCoV2 failed to do so.